tweedegolf/storage-abstraction/publish/Storage/README.md

 const s = new Storage(config);
 ```

-When instantiating a new `Storage` the argument `config` is used to create an adapter that translates the generic API calls to storage specific calls.
+When you create a new `Storage` instance the `config` argument is used to instantiate the right adapter.
 You can provide the `config` argument in 2 forms:

 1. using a configuration object (js: `typeof === "object"` ts: `AdapterConfig`)
 2. using a configuration URL (`typeof === "string"`)

 Internally the configuration URL will be converted to a configuration object so any rule that applies to a configuration object also applies to configuration URLs.

-The configuration must at least specify a type; the type is used to create the appropriate adapter.
+The configuration must at least specify a type; the type is used to determine which adapter should be created.
+Note that the adapters are peer dependencies and not included in the Storage Abstraction project so you have to add them to you project before you can use them.

 The value of the type is one of the enum members of `StorageType`:

 ```typescript
 enum StorageType {